Undergraduate Scholars Grant

 - International or domestic airfare, hotel, food, gas, parking, registration or other travel-related expenditures incurred for field-work, training, or an experiential-based opportunity that is directly related to research or creative project (e.g. travel to location to interview participants, statistical software training, writing workshop)

-All UCM undergraduate students in good academic standing are typically eligible for one grant per academic year.
+UCM undergraduate students in good academic standing can submit an application.
 Projects must be sponsored by a full-time faculty member that has independently reviewed and affirmed the quality of the work.
-A maximum of $750 for supplies/domestic travel and $1200 for international travel will be awarded.
+A maximum of $750 for supplies, domestic travel, or international travel will be awarded.
 Students may receive partial funding depending upon demonstrated need, available resources, location (domestic versus international travel), and merit of the proposal as ascertained by criteria identified below.

 The Coordinator of Undergraduate Research and External Scholarships and the Dean of the Honors College & International Affairs will evaluate USG applications on a rolling basis.
 Decisions regarding awards are based on the following criteria: (1) academic/creative quality of work, (2) contribution to the field of study, and if applicable, (3) level of participation at conference, event, or experience.
-USG recipients are expected to present at the annual and must submit their abstract here, before turning in their USG application.
+Students may submit a USG application here.
+USG recipients are expected to present at the annual Scholars Symposium and Creative Achievement Day and must submit an abstract here.
+In the event a student is a graduating senior, students will be expected to present at one of the fall research showcases, as highlighted below.

-Two research showcases for the graduating senior recipients of the Undergraduate Scholars Grant (USG) took place to highlight the efforts of their research.
+Two research showcases for the graduating senior recipients of the Undergraduate Scholars Grant (USG) will take place to highlight the efforts of their research.

-Monday, November 16th at 10:00am in the JCKL Performance Corner
+Senior Research Showcase I: Wednesday, November 9, 2016 at 4pm in JCKL Performance Corner

-Tuesday, December 1st at 12:00pm in the JCKL Performance Corner
+Senior Research Showcase II: Tuesday, November 29, 2016 at 4pm in JCKL Performance Corner